PragmaticCoding/PragmaticCoding.github.io/_posts/2024-02-08-resources.md

 ![Jar File]({{page.ScreenSnap2}})

 Here you can see that all three of my CSS files are placed into `/ca/pragmaticcoding/widgetsfx/css`.
 There's no `main` or `resources` anywhere.
 Could it be that these resources are just mingled in with the classes in their respective package folders?
 There are no clases defined in `ca.pragmaticcoding.widgetsfx`, but `ca.pragmaticcoding.widgetsfx.layouts.buttons` has some.
-Let's add a CSS file to that packagae to see what happens:
+Let's add a CSS file to that package to see what happens:

 ![Project Structure]({{page.ScreenSnap3}})